HoiTemmieColeg/Fre3PS/README.md

 ## (Free Third Person Shooter)
 This is a program I have been working on for a day (as of 8/8/2018).
 It's far from finished and isn't supposed to end up being much game.
 It's supposed to be a simple little shooter.
 It's not even supposed to have a menu.

-## I want to add/compile/run on my own computer!
+## I want to make changes/compile/run on my own computer!
 Great!
-The first time you open in unity might take a while to create local files.
+The first time you open in Unity might take a while to create local files.
 Make sure you only upload when unity is closed.

+Use Unity 2017.4.1f1.
+That's what its made in.

 I will make releases once you can actually do stuff.
 So wait for that.
 ## Multiplayer?